Set

 There are three common ways of creating Sets.

-First, you can use the constructor without any parameters to create an empty Set:
+First, we can use the constructor without any parameters to create an empty Set:

 const emptySet = new Set();